istio/istio.io/_docs/setup/using-initializer.md

 1) kubernetes adds `sidecar.initializer.istio.io` to the list of pending initializers in the workload.

-2) istio-initializer controller observes a new workload (via `watch`).
+2) istio-initializer controller observes a new uninitialized workload was created.
 It finds its configured name `sidecar.initializer.istio.io` as the first in the list of pending initializers.

 3) istio-initializer checks to see if it was responsible for